Clubs & Activities

 Book Club

 Do you love to read?
-Do you love books?
 The Book Club offers a chance for fellow book lovers to come together over a shared interest.
 We will take suggestions from members for books to read.
-We will meet on Wednesdays during AFT in the library to discuss our selection.
-For more information contact Mrs. Julea: hjulea@falmouthschools.org or Sam Durepo: sdurepo2023@falmouthschools.
+We will meet on Thursdays during AFT in room 208 to discuss our selection.
+For more information contact the Advisor: Ms. Adams: allison.adams@falmouthschools.org

 Civics Club

 The Falmouth High School Civics Club offers opportunities for students to have US Civics and Government come alive.
-We stage political debates, set up mock elections, have guest speakers, discuss current political events, take field trips, and more.
+We will convene as a group to discuss important current events and communicate diversified opinions.
 All students are welcome to join.
-Advisors: Mr. Walsh twalsh@falmouthschools.org & Mr. Magnuson keith.magnuson@falmouthschools.org
+Meetings are held on Wednesdays or Thursdays (every other week) during AFT in room room 102.
+Advisor: Mr. Walsh: twalsh@falmouthschools.org

 Civil Rights Team